VideFrelan/php_url_shortener/README.md

 URL Shortener is a simple application that allows users to convert long URLs into shorter and shareable URLs.
 This app is useful in situations where a user wants to share a shorter and memorable link with others.

+## Demo

+You can see a demo of my URL shortener website that I have provided for you here: [https://frelan.tenazpedia.com][def]

 ## Feature

 - Admin Dashboard: An dashboard that enables administrators to delete URLs and users.
 - Reset Password: Password recovery feature that allows users to reset their password if it is forgotten.
 - URL Shortener: Converts long URLs to shorter URLs.
 - URL Customization: Users can customize the short URL they have created.
-- URL statistics(soon): Provides usage statistics for each shortened URL, such as number of clicks and creation date.
+- URL Statistics: Provides usage statistics for each shortened URL, such as creation date.
 - User Authentication: An authentication system that allows users to login and access available features.
 - Registration with OTP Verification: Users are required to verify their email address during the registration process by entering a One-Time Password (OTP) sent to their registered email.